QCrypt/website-2021/content/registration.md

 ---
 title: Registration

-draft: true
+draft: false
-type: no_toc
+type: text_page
+menu:
+    main:
+        weight: 20

 ---

 ## Registration for QCrypt 2021 is now open!
 QCrypt is the yearly international scientific conference presenting last year’s top results in quantum cryptography.
 The 2021 event will take place online.
 Thanks to <a href="/partners" target="_blank">our sponsors</a>, there is no registration fee for participants.
-The link below will bring you to the Google registration form:
+The link below will bring you to the registration form:

-{{< button-link label="Register here" url="https://forms.gle/bFRGhKkLvh7KN3j56" icon="link" target="_blank">}}
+{{< button-link label="Register here" url="https://www.illc.uva.nl/cms/QCrypt-2021-Registration" icon="link" target="_blank">}}

-TODO update form url

 <!-- **You can still register for the conference, but participation links will only be sent out twice a day.** In the meanwhile, you can watch the live stream on our QCrypt Conference YouTube channel: https://www.youtube.com/channel/UClpn9CxuZPHw3nzhdv0m3Hw/videos -->